What is tissue donation?

 Who can donate?

-Neither age nor gender is a limit to the donation of tissues.
+Most people can donate their tissues.
 Children can donate tissues even if they are not able to donate organs.
 Tissue donation can happen up to 24 hours after death.

 What can be donated?

-When does organ donation occur?
+When does tissue donation happen?

-How does donation proceed?
+How does donation happen?

 There is some paperwork they will fill out with you to consent to the donation.
-The tissue bank staff will organise highly specialised staff to perform the surgery.
+The tissue bank staff will organise highly specialised staff to do the surgery.
 The donation specialist nurse will keep in touch with your family to update you and provide support.

 What will it look like?